shah-rohan/NucEnergy/README.md

 Default values (in parentheses) are taken from the default optimal values in van der Heijden et al.

+The input file should be a tab delimited file with the following fields: `chr start stop DNA_sequence'.

 ## Acknowledgements and Contact

 This algorithm was originally published and written in Python by [van der Heijden et al.](https://www.pnas.org/content/109/38/E2514/1).
 It was ported to C++ with minor bug fixes by Rohan Shah (rohanshah@uchicago.edu).